yavuzsunor/brand-analysis/README.md

 An automatic query structured will be implemented for a specific keyword or phrase to extract the common topics mentioned within a certain time period with the following structure:

-- Online media sources will be searched with the specifi keyword and time period
+- Online media sources will be searched with the specific keyword and time period
 - Most frequent topics will be brought
 - Sentiment Analysis will be made